AnkitYande/MeetApp/MeetApp/README.md

 # Contributions:

 ## Ankit
-- implimented the home screen of the App
+- Implimented the Home Screen of the App
+- Began working on the Create Meeting screen
-- Created the layout for a basic settings and social screen
+- Created the layout for a basic settings and friends/groups screen

 ## Bo